Lupine

 An Invasive Species

-Unfortunately, the Large-Leaved species has started taking up growing space for native wildflowers, including Wild Lupine, causing them to no longer grow and thrive in areas where Large-Leaved Lupine are abundant.
+Unfortunately, yes, the Large-Leaved species has started taking up growing space for native wildflowers, including Wild Lupine.
+This is causing them to no longer grow and thrive in areas where Large-Leaved Lupine are abundant.
 Therefore, they are considered invasive species.

 At this time, they are considered only a moderate threat.
 But, one problem with letting lupine thrive is that the flower and the seeds are toxic to much of the wildlife on the North Shore.
 Meanwhile, they are pushing out edible wildflowers that wildlife depends on for food in the spring and summer.
 This makes finding food more difficult for wildlife, whose population may start to suffer.
 Potentially, these beautiful flowers could affect the population of some beloved North Shore animals.

 Lupine flowers were able to grow and thrive in northern Minnesota due to being planted in flower gardens.
 The hardy flowers were then spread by bees and animals as they moved about, spreading the seeds.
 The Minnesota DNR strongly discourages contributing to the spread of all invasive species, no matter how beautiful.
-Please do not pick or plant lupine.
+Picking and planting lupine are discouraged as these actions only help spread the invasive flower further.